-INDIVIDUAL AWARDS - The Individual Greek Awards will be presented DURING the annual campus Honors and Awards Ceremony (used to happen at the end of LASS) on Wednesday, March 28th at 5:00PM in the Library Atrium.
+INDIVIDUAL AWARDS - The Individual Greek Awards will be presented DURING the annual campus Honors and Awards Ceremony (used to happen at the end of LASS) TBA

 The following awards are based off of the participation of one individual:

 - Greek Man & Greek Woman of the Year: A fraternity brother or sorority sister who has exemplified outstanding qualities in terms of his/her GPA, service, commitment to the university and his commitment to his organization. - Outstanding Emerging Leader: A member of an organization that shows outstanding potential in their leadership skills in their organization and across campus.
 Two awards will be given in this category (male/female).
 Member must either be a freshman/sophomore or in their first year with the organization.